moderneinc/springboot-migration-workshop/spring-boot-migrator-adventure/README.md

 +import jakarta.persistence.MappedSuperclass;
 ```

-The reason is that this project is still experimental and has not been
+The reason for these differences is largely due to the fact that this project
-recently updated while the SpringBoot 3 recipe has been evolved.
+has not been recently updated, whereas the Spring Boot 3 recipe has evolved over
+time.